This Happy Breed

 The reviewer from the Kentish Times warned that the play “makes heavy demands on the cast’s sincerity and understanding”, but added that “the cast satisfied those demands in full and amply deserved the reception they received from the enthusiastic audience”.
 He singled out Teddy Hollands, Ellen George, Jimmy Dean, Gladys Hollands and Kath Hart for special praise while stressing that the whole cast was “a well-knit team”.
 The reviewer concluded that “Colin George, as producer [what we would now call ‘director’], has much to be proud of and had obviously put in a great deal of work”.

-The photos, especially in the view from the window, show that post-war austerity was no barrier to creating a realistic set.
+The photos show that post-war austerity was no barrier to creating a realistic set.
 The preserved props list gives some clue as to how this was achieved.

 Chelsfield Players revived the play in 2015, on the reasonable assumption that nobody who saw the original 68 years earlier would be in a position to compare the two productions.